Gemma Frisius

 Gemma Frisius (/ˈfrɪziəs/; born Jemme Reinerszoon; December 9, 1508 - May 25, 1555) was a Dutch physician, mathematician, cartographer, philosopher, and instrument maker.
 He created important globes, improved the mathematical instruments of his day and applied mathematics in new ways to surveying and navigation.
 Gemma's rings, an astronomical instrument, are named after him.
 Along with Gerardus Mercator and Abraham Ortelius, Frisius is often considered one of the founders of the Netherlandish school of cartography, and significantly helped lay the foundations for the school's golden age (approximately 1570s–1670s).

-Biography
+Early life and education

 Frisius was born in Dokkum, Friesland (present-day Netherlands), of poor parents who died when he was young.

+He began his studies at the Old University of Leuven in Leuven (present-day Belgium) in 1525, aged about 16, and qualified there as a doctor of medicine in 1536.

-He moved to Groningen and later studied at the University of Leuven (Louvain), Belgium, beginning in 1525.
-He received the degree of MD in 1536 and remained on the faculty of medicine of Leuven for the rest of his life where, in addition to teaching medicine, he also taught mathematics, astronomy and geography.
-His oldest son, Cornelius Gemma, edited a posthumous volume of his work and continued to work with Ptolemaic astronomical models.
+He remained on the faculty of medicine of Leuven for the rest of his life where, in addition to teaching medicine, he also taught mathematics, astronomy and geography.